aldaris/opensso/products/j2eeagents/weblogic/v10/sampleapp/readme.txt

-   If the agent configuration is local, then edit the local agent configuration file FAMAgentConfiguration.properties located at the directory
+   If the agent configuration is local, then edit the local agent configuration file OpenSSOAgentConfiguration.properties located at the directory
    <agent_install_root>/Agent_<instance_number>/config with following changes:

     * Not enforced List: